 |Average Shelf Life

 What is the shelf life of teabags?

-How long can you keep Teabags in your pantry?
+How long can you keep teabags in your pantry?

-- How long has the product has been opened?
+- How long it’s been open

 What to do with old teabags?
 You could always turn them into works of art...